CosmWasm/sylvia-book/src/advanced/generics.md

 Simple and expected behavior.
 What if we want to extend the `custom` functionality with generics?
 In such a case, we would have to add `#[sv::custom(..)]` attribute to the trait with the name of our generics.
-It is a standard approach when using `CustomMsg` and `CustomQuery` in `sylvia` so there is nothing new here.
+It is a standard approach when using `CustomMsg` and `CustomQuery` in ^sylvia so there is nothing new here.

 `src/generic.rs`
 ```rust